Is Your Child Exhausted and Cranky After School?

 And while “a lot more smoothly” sounds terrific, remember….it’s not about you!
 The point is to communicate these important messages to your child:

-• You are capable and responsible for learning what your body needs to help you have connected, respect-filled relationships with the people you love.
+- You are CAPABLE and RESPONSIBLE for learning what your body needs in order to facilitate connected, respect-filled relationships with the people you love.

-If you want more ideas for sensory activities, check out our short, FREE online course, 7 Practical Calming Strategies for Kids.
+If all of this sounds like a lot, consider checking out our short, FREE, online course 7 Practical Calming Strategies for Kids.
 You’ll receive even more practical ideas and be better equipped to navigate your child’s nervous system.